AyushmaanPandey11/Food-Delivery-App/README.md

     - Unit Testing
     - Automation Testing
 - Redux Store
+    - Store Data of carousels and restaurants to the store
+    - Stores data of selected restuarant in the store to show its menu.
 - React-router-dom
 - Swiggy Api Fetching
     - Home Page
     - Restaurnat Menu
     - Itemlist
+    - Carousel Menu
 - Hooks
     - UseState
     - UseEffect